madetech/data-tech-reviews/articles/iceberg/iceberg.md

 * spark-iceberg
 * rest

-`minio` is a containerised object storage service with S3 protocol (specifically AWS S3) compatibility. `mc` is a simple client operating on `minio`.
+`minio` is a containerized object storage service with S3 protocol (specifically AWS S3) compatibility. `mc` is a simple client operating on `minio`.

 `rest` is an implementation of the Iceberg REST server (namely a thin wrapper around the Java Reference Implementation).
-Looking at the `docker-compose.yml`, we can see that it has environment variables parameterising the S3 object store (in this case `minio`) used for data/metadata storage, as well as a java path to the FileIO operator use to interface with the object store.
+Looking at the `docker-compose.yml`, we can see that it has environment variables parameterizing the S3 object store (in this case `minio`) used for data/metadata storage, as well as a Java path to the FileIO operator use to interface with the object store.

 `spark-iceberg` contains:
 * A Jupyter notebook interface